Martini-Force-Field-Initiative/MartiniGlass/docs/source/tutorials/elastic_networks.rst

 Step 2: Run MartiniGlass
 ------------------------

 The system is now ready to be processed by MartiniGlass.
-In this case, we have:

-* a protein with an elastic network
+In this case, we have a protein with an elastic network.
-* the strength of the elastic network of the protein is 700 kJ/mol/nm^2.

 Therefore, the command we need to process with MartiniGlass is:

 .. code-block::

-    $ martiniglass -p topol.top -el -ef 700 -vf
+    $ martiniglass -p topol.top -el -vf

 This will generate the following files describing your system: